kavyajeetbora/monitoring_water_surface_area/README.md

 [<img src='https://github.com/kavyajeetbora/monitoring_water_surface_area/assets/38955297/f2b4c6aa-63b3-4f28-a5f3-9fd3ecc06270' height=200/>](https://www.keene.edu/campus/maps/tool/?coordinates=77.1200409%2C%2011.5324541%0A76.9923248%2C%2011.5062217%0A76.9916382%2C%2011.3467571%0A77.1529998%2C%2011.4261642%0A77.1200409%2C%2011.5324541)

+Copy the geojson code generated on the right hand side and paste in the colab notebook and rull the notebook

-## 2. JRC Global Surface Water Dataset
+## 2. About the Data: JRC Global Surface Water Dataset

 The surface water area is downloaded from: